TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - Requires 5-10 years of training for mastery

-AI-powered tongue diagnosis (MyZenCheck):
+AI-assisted tongue analysis (MyZenCheck):

-- Based on 11,000+ scans analyzed
+- 11,000+ scans analyzed as the production evidence base

 - 7 Custom Vision models trained on 10,847+ labeled images

-Research validation:
+Research context:

 Understanding Blood Tests (Western Approach)